Budget airlines scoop up Italy routes as Alitalia relaunch stalls

-As the launch of a successor to Alitalia drags on, budget carriers Ryanair (RYA.I) and Wizz are bulking up on Italy's domestic routes, grabbing market share from the new carrier before it even takes flight.
+MILAN (Reuters) - As the launch of a successor to Alitalia drags on, budget carriers Ryanair and Wizz are bulking up on Italy’s domestic routes, grabbing market share from the new carrier before it even takes flight.

 Italia Trasporto Aereo (ITA) is the name of the new state-owned airline independent of bankrupt Alitalia which Rome plans to start, but talks with the European Commission have pushed that back to August at the earliest.